LagoVista/docs/Firmware/PlatformIO_Documentation/FirmwareExamples/LEDManager.md

 ---
-title: LEDManager
+Title: LEDManager
-keywords:
+Keywords:

-status: complete
+Status: complete
-created: 20210928
+Created: 20210928
-updated: 20210928
+Updated: 20210928
-createdby: RMD
+Createdby: RMD
-updatedby: RMD
+Updatedby: RMD

 Notes: This firmware example will compile locally.
 But it is necessary to open the .ini file and change the nuviot library location.
 ---